jamesyang124/play-with-category-theory/chapter2.md

 3. Morphisms are **functions**.
 4. Morphisms that **take a type and return another typ are type constructors**.
 5. Morphisms take a function and return another function are **higher-order functions**.
-6. Typeclasses, along with the polymorphism they provide, make a nice way of capturing the factthat in category theory things are often defined over a number of objects at once.
+6. Typeclasses, along with the polymorphism they provide, make a nice way of capturing the fact that in category theory **things are often defined over a number of objects at once**.